swift-project/docs/docs/home/getting_involved/index.md

   The datastore also provides web services for swift and we plan to improve the feature in the future.
 * [Getting started as developer](./developer.md)
 * [Open tasks](./open_tasks.md)
+* Additional information can be found in the [developer documentation](https://github.com/swift-project/pilotclient/wiki) (GitHub Wiki)

 ## Designers